brentjayingram/antiracism/content/leaders.md

 [Dr. Christina Edmonson](https://www.christinaedmondson.com/)

-Christina holds a PhD in Counseling Psychology and is 1/3 podcast host of Truth's Table.
+Christina holds a PhD in Counseling Psychology and is 1/3 podcast host of [Truth's Table](https://www.truthstable.com/).

 [Corey Evan Leak](https://coreyevanleak.com/)

-Corey is an Author, Artist and Activist who encourages Believers to engage in Justice, Faith and Culture.
+Corey is an Author, Artist and Activist who encourages Believers to engage in Justice, Faith and Culture and host of the podcast [Existential](http://coreyevanleak.com/existential-podcast/).

 [Ekemini Uwan](https://www.sistamatictheology.com/)

-Ekemini Uwan is a public theologian and 1/3 podcast host of Truth's Table.
+Ekemini Uwan is a public theologian and 1/3 podcast host of [Truth's Table](https://www.truthstable.com/).

 [Pastor Eric Mason](https://www.pastoremase.com/)